microsoft/pxt-calliope/docs/device/serial.md

 ## ~
 Also, if you don't see the serial port as one of your computer's devices, you might need to [update the firmware](/device/firmware) on the @boardname@.
 Find the device name for the attached serial port in the following instructions for your operating system.

-### Chrome Extension

-If you are using the Google Chrome browser, you can use our extension to get serial data streaming in the editor.

-* Install the [Extension for micro:bit](https://chrome.google.com/webstore/detail/extension-for-bbc-microbi/cihhkhnngbjlhahcfmhekmbnnjcjdbge?hl=en-US) on the Chrome Web Store.
-* Restart Chrome and open the [web editor](@homeurl@)
-* The serial data will show below the simulator

-If the extension is enabled, it will not be possible to access the port/device for the micro:bit from other programs than Chrome.

 ### Windows > Tera Term

 * Install the terminal emulator [Tera Term](https://ttssh2.osdn.jp/index.html.en).
 At the time of this writing, the latest version is 4.88 and can be downloaded [from here](http://en.osdn.jp/frs/redir.php?m=jaist&f=%2Fttssh2%2F63767%2Fteraterm-4.88.exe).
 Follow the instructions from the installer.